 Anna Amalia had the ‘Green Palace’ turned into a library comprising a unique combination of books, an art collection and architecture.
 The Rococo Hall is especially famous.
 After the library was hit by a devastating fire in September 2004, it was reopened in December 2007 as the jewel of Weimar's…

-Weimar Town Museum in Bertuch House shows the history of Weimar in the time from 1919.
+Weimar Municipal Museum in Bertuch House shows the history of Weimar in the time from 1919.
 The rooms on the ground floor are occasionally open for the various exhibitions and public lectures organised by the museum’s Association of Friends and Patrons.

-The Neues Museum will be part of the quarters of the "Topography of Modernity", which will be created between classical Weimar and the NS-Gauforum.
-A permanent exhibition will be dedicated to the pioneers of the Bauhaus from April 2019.
+The Neues Museum is part of the quarters of the "Topography of Modernity" between Classical Weimar and the NS-Gauforum.
+A permanent exhibition is dedicated to the pioneers of Modernism.

 Friedrich Schiller spent the last three years of his life in this townhouse on the former Weimar Esplanade.
 Still containing part of the original furnishings, it reflects the style prevalent in Schiller’s day.